Lorakszak/cinema_tickets/readme.md

 2) Run `pip install -r requirements.txt` to install required packages
 3) Initialize the database with `python initial.py`.
 You can also use it to roll back database state to initial one (empty)
 4) To run a client write `python main.py "Unique_client_name"` eg: `python main.py Jaroslaw`
+5) Enjoy

++ To run some stress tests see files: stress_1.py, stress_2.py, stress_3.py

 Problems: